 “As of November 2009, in Iraq burn pits were operating at 14 out of the 41 existing small military sites (defined as housing less than 100 U.S. service members), 30 of the 49 medium-size sites (between 100 and 1,000 service members), and 19 of the 25 large sites (more than 1,000 service members),” the report states.

 According to Stars and Stripes, the military claims it has tapered off its use of burn pits in Iraq and Afghanistan since 2009.
 The Department of Defense now only permits incinerator use on bases with more than 100 personnel, and only as a short-term solution to waste management.

 In January 2015, a U.S. Supreme Court decision allowed lawsuits involving burn pits to proceed.
 The government cannot typically be sued, but the involvement of private contractors KBR Inc. and Halliburton Co. in operations in the Middle East changed the case for the Supreme Court.
 It’s possible that many more lawsuits involving burn pits could follow, now that a precedent has been set.

 The VA has kept the Airborne Hazards and Open Pit Burn Registry online for veterans and servicemembers who have deployed to the Southwest Asia on or after August 2, 1990 or to Afghanistan or Djibouti after September 11, 2001, “to report exposures to airborne hazards (such as smoke from burn pits, oil-well fires, or pollution during deployment), as well as other exposures and health concerns.”

 It’s important to protect our veterans, as they’ve protected us.
 When they’ve fallen on hard times, we need to make sure they don’t lose access to the most basic rights.
-Sign this petition and ask Senator Bernie Sanders, Chairman of the Senate Veterans' Affairs Committee, to make it a priority that all veterans have access to food and/or meals.
+Sign this petition and ask the Senate Veterans’ Affairs Committee to make it a priority that all veterans have access to food and/or meals.